 ‘I live; yet not I’ is a feeling arrived at routinely by anyone in later stages of Meditation Practice.
 But can you live it?
 Can you sense it when brushing your teeth?

 You will find vivid examples [and I will post them once I locate them in my old files] in every religious tradition.
-They range from high abstractions to ethnic, regional and folk deities.
+From the ‘Supreme Self’ of a short-stopped Vedanthic interpretation to much less abstract ethnic and regional and folk deities.

 [‘He humbled himself, becoming obedient to death, even death on a cross‘.
 The closing lines of St. Paul’s translation of likely the first Christian hymn. ]